ProfessorAire/ElegantPanelScaffolding/README.md

     // Starts the threads.
     MainPanels.StartThreads();

     // Stops the panel threads.
 At this point any incoming data from the panel will be lost and not make it to the program.
-(Button presses, slider changes, text entry, etc.)
+    // (Button presses, slider changes, text entry, etc.)
-    MainPanels.KillThreads();
+    MainPanels.StopThreads();

     // Unregisters all of the panels at once.
     MainPanels.UnRegister();
 }

 // Make sure to dispose of the panel when the program is stopping.
-This ensures that the threads are properly stopped and the underlying panels unregistered and disposed of. void ControlSystem_ControllerProgramEventHandler(eProgramStatusEventType programStatusEventType) {
+This ensures that the threads are properly stopped
+// and the underlying panels unregistered and disposed of.
+Failure to do so will result in a program that may take
+// extra long to properly terminate, as the threads are not running to completion. void ControlSystem_ControllerProgramEventHandler(eProgramStatusEventType programStatusEventType) {
     switch (programStatusEventType)